 The motivations behind the development of algorithms for multi-agent cooperative behavior have roots in a variety of disciplines.
 For example, unmanned aircraft reduce the risks put on human lives in hazardous environments and combat zones, and greater development of autonomous motor vehicle behavior could greatly reduce the number of traffic accidents, of which the vast majority are caused by human error.
 In addition, increases in mechanical autonomy have already reduced the need for many human operators in industry and commerce, and further work in this field can only accelerate their efficiency.
-The need to understand these problems has therefore resulted in the construction of many laboratory testbeds [4], [11], [1], [9], [7].
+The need to understand these and similar problems (Michael et al., 2011; Bhattacharya et al., 2010) has therefore resulted in the construction of many laboratory testbeds (Jin et al., 2004; Turgut et al., 2007; Cruz et al., 2007; Punpaisarn and Sujitjorn, 2008; McLain and Beard, 2004; Azarnasab and Hu, 2007; Sibley et al., 2002).

 Laboratory testing of cooperative control algorithms is important to the development of the field because it brings real-world sensor issues, communication issues, and movement issues to the forefront of the research.
 One of the biggest challenges for laboratory testbeds, however, is lack of adequate space.
 Rarely do users have access to a dedicated area large enough to allow for the testing of multi-vehicle path planning algorithms with vehicles that possess the capacity for on-board computing.
-Typically, such a vehicle footprint would be at least the size of a laptop computer,
+Typically, such a vehicle footprint would be at least the size of a laptop computer, necessitating a testbed arena on the order of 10 m across or more for meaningful experiments.